TristanBlg/Isolde/README.md

 # SortableJs

-Sortable is a javascript plugin allow you to reorganize elements from a "masonry" grid.
+SortableJs is a lightweight, flexible, and responsive javascript plugin allow you to filter elements from a "masonry" grid.

 Demo: [https://sortablejs.tristanboulanger.fr/](https://sortablejs.tristanboulanger.fr/)